Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Implementation Details

 \subsection{Optimization with $L_1$ Penalty and $L_2$ Constraint}

-We present the full algorithm of the optimization method for a nonconvex loss function with $L_1$ penalty and $L_2$ constraint as described in Section~\ref{sec:implementation}.
-Notice that to find the global minimizer of a nonconvex function, we need to try different starting point.
-Since running the full algorithm from multiple starting points is computationally heavy, we compare the function value of multiple points for each coordinate separately at the beginning.
-In practice, $\xi$ in line~2 can be taken as several discrete values, for example $-0.8, -0.4, 0, 0.4, 0.8$.
+We present the optimization method for a nonconvex loss function with an $L_1$ penalty and $L_2$ constraint as described in Section~\ref{sec:implementation} in Algorithm~\ref{alg:PCD}.
+Notice that to find the global minimizer of a nonconvex function, we need to try different starting points.
+Since running the full algorithm from multiple starting points is computationally heavy, we compare the function values of multiple points for each coordinate separately at the beginning.